-The Nicotine Replacement Therapies available to participants in this program are: nicotine patch, nicotine inhaler, nicotine 2mg gum, nicotine 2mg lozenge, and nicotine 1mg spray (while quantities allow).
+The Nicotine Replacement Therapies available to participants in this program are: nicotine patch, nicotine inhaler, nicotine 2mg gum, and nicotine 2mg lozenge.

 Dispensing NRT

 Nicotine Replacement Therapy will be dispensed by authorized Family Health Team staff to enrolled, medically suitable participants.
 Prior to dispensing NRT to an enrolled participant, the participant's smoking status must be assessed and recorded on the Intervention Form.
 NRT dispensing information must be recorded on the Intervention Form.
 It is the responsibility of the practitioner dispensing the NRT to ensure that expired product is not dispensed.
 NRT dispensing should also be tracked on the NRT Inventory Log at this time (see below).